 This insurance for roofers helps pay for repair or replacement of shingle cutters, roofing knives, and other tools if they are lost, stolen, or damaged.

 Whether you’re a residential or commercial roofing professional, it’s likely you work at steep heights that place you and your employees at risk.
-Insurance for roofers can cover expenses related to injuries, property damage caused by falling debris, equipment theft, and more.
+Roofers insurance can cover expenses related to bodily injury, property damage caused by falling debris, equipment theft, and more.